 If managers within an organization typically have many reports then the organization chart will be flatter and wider.
 In this scenario, there will be fewer management positions relative to the number of total employees.
 Conversely, if managers within an organization have a smaller span of control this will create an organizational chart that is narrower and taller.
-In this scenario, there will be more management positions relative to the number total employees.
+In this scenario, there will be more management positions relative to the number of total employees.
 This is illustrated in the following diagram highlighting the difference between tall and flat organizations.

 Each individual manager will also have two dimensions to the team they manage:

-Sometimes an organization will define their ideal span of control.
+Sometimes an organization will define its ideal span of control.
 This is the number of direct reports that managers within the organization should ideally have.
 If a manager has less than the ideal number then the organization may consider that the manager is not being exploited to the best of their ability.

 There is no right or wrong answer as to whether a large or small span should be used within an organization.
 It will depend on doing what best suits the organization in question, and there are advantages and disadvantages to each.
 Here are some factors both managers and organizations should consider: